QIB-Sheffield/mdreg/README.md

 For more details about the code, please consult the [Reference Manual](https://qib-sheffield.github.io/MDR-Library/)

-**Updating the Reference Manual:**

-First, run the command `pdoc --html --force --output-dir "docs" "MDR"` in the parent folder.

-Then, move all files in "docs/MDR" to "docs" folder and delete the "MDR" folder.
-Alternatively, you can type the following in the terminal:

-`mv docs/MDR/* docs`

-`rmdir docs/MDR`

-Finally, commit the newly generated files to Github so that the [website](https://qib-sheffield.github.io/MDR-Library/) is refreshed.

 ## Acknowledgement
 The iBEAt study is part of the BEAt-DKD project.
 The BEAt-DKD project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 115974.
 This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and EFPIA with JDRF.
 For a full list of BEAt-DKD partners, see www.beat-dkd.eu.